2dvorak/servicechain-deploy/README.md

       Also, the `klaytn_bridge` role generates `bridge_info.json` that contains the information for newly deployed bridge and will be used to test value transfer by **value-transfer**.
+   - `klaytn_grafana`:

+      The `klaytn_grafana` configures the deployed Grafana instance to collect metrics from running Klaytn nodes to monitor their state.
+      Also, it installs and configures Telegraf in the Klaytn nodes to collect log metrics.

 3. value-transfer